Attending with Children

 Families are welcome at NIME6!
 To make it possible for caregiving fathers and lactating mothers to participate in the conference, we have the following services and information available for your convenience.

-A room will be available in the Photonics building for lactating mothers to care for their children, and as a cry room when your little one needs a break from the conference.
+A room will be available in the BU Photonics Center for lactating mothers to care for their children, and as a cry room when your little one needs a break from the conference.

 Children are welcome in sessions, but we invite you to use the cry room if needed as a courtesy to the presenters and attendees.
 If you prefer to arrange for childcare, please contact Yank’l Garcia for a list of BU Music Education students and area providers who you may contract for care.